jayantjain100/Augmented-Reality/README.md

 # Augmented Reality

 "ar.py" is a python program that uses OpenCV to render .obj files on Aruco markers.
+For an in-depth explanation, check out my [blog tutorial](https://medium.com/swlh/augmented-reality-diy-3fc138274561).

 ## Dependencies